Money Magazine: 25 Rules to Grow Rich By, Part 3

 If a stranger wants a few thousand to invest in his new business, you’re not oging to give him the money without determining what it will be used for, checking his business plan, and making sure there’s a good chance he’ll be able to pay back as promised.
 The same theory is true for any type of investment, especially those beyond the basic stock or bond.

-13. Keep three months’ worth of living expenses in a bank savings account or a high-yield money-market fund for emergencies.
-If you have kids or rely on one income, make it six months’.
 Creating an Emergency Fund is usually the first step once one decides to get financially in gear.
 Everyone will experience some kind of emergency eventually, so it’s good to have cash stashed.
 This way, there is no need to rely on credit card or emergency 401(k) loans to help.
+Please note, If you have kids or rely on one income, make It six months’.

 One way to painlessly create an Emergency Fund is to handle the deposits automatically.